Best Alternative Design Guitars 2026

 CONS

-• • Shorter scale length might feel cramped for players with larger hands
+• • Short scale length limits low-end extension and can feel cramped for larger hands.

 4.5/5 Expert Rating